 ^^^ I had scoffed when Macleod (M) mentioned their average home attendance was 351.
 More fool me.
 The crowd was (relatively) decent.

 ^^^ Team sheet, as held up for me by a bespectacled gentleman in the VfR Mannheim dugout.
 The standard seemed to be similar to the Conference South, although the players were nearly all youngsters and the football was very technical.
 Number 16 for the home side - Francisco Jose Rodriguez Carmona - was the stand out.
 Expect to see him playing higher up sometime soon. #TolgaCigerci, #BrittAssombalonga, #DontMentionBallySmart

 ^^^ "You are ground hoppers, yes?"
 Errr ...

-^^^ It is safe to say that the ground is not yet the finished article! (check out the mud heap behind the goal!)
-Big things seem to be happening, though, so perhaps one day we'll see Bruchsal in the Bundesliga (although, currently, they don't even appear in the 'Club list' on the useful Abseits website!)
+^^^ It is safe to say that the ground is not yet the finished article!
+(Check out the mud heap behind the goal!)
+Big things seem to be happening, though, so perhaps one day we'll see Bruchsal in the Bundesliga (although, currently, they don't even appear in the 'Clubs Profiled' on the useful Abseits website!)

 ^^^ PA man doing his thing at half-time ... which included playing a remixed version of 'The End' by The Doors.
 Truly bizarre.